 Increasing personal accountability: While some of the proposed changes are systemic and institutional, personal changes must be encouraged.
 More effort is required in the area of making police officers more accountable.
 It is well-known that officers within any force work with an unwritten code of loyalty, which is held above any authority.
 Under this code of silence, the system covers wrongdoings.
 Hence, enforced policies like the use of body cameras in New York accomplishes little because of the system and code of silence work around the policy.

 Increased number of psychological evaluation and retraining: More fundamental changes need to take place at the individual level, with focus on individual mental health.
-Problems start from an unchecked personal view, which gradually grows into a negative attitude and results in unprofessional behavior.
+Problems emerge from an unchecked personal view and unchecked biases, which gradually evolve into negative attitudes and results in unprofessional behavior.
 Therefore, regular mental health checks, internal training on emotional intelligence, diversity, and inclusion must be encouraged and supported.

-Conclusively, the protests might have ended; however, the pressure for a change must continue until changes are seen.
-In Louisville, Breonna’s Law has been adopted, banning ‘no-knock’ warrants.
+Conclusively, the protests might have ended, however, the pressure for a change must continue until changes are realized.
+In Louisville, Breonna’s Law has been adopted, banning “No-Knock Warrants”.
 What will it be in New York?
 We must not forget the lives lost, and we must continue to demand a change until we see one in New York State and New York City.